Communication Studies

 CM 7696.
 Communication Internship.
 6 Semester Hours.

 CM 8300.
-Foundations in Communication Studies: Qualitative Methods.
+Qualitative Research Methods.
 3 Semester Hours.

 CM 9300.
 Foundations in Communication Theory.
 3 Semester Hours.